 - be signed by the parties’ attorney, if they are present at the time the agreement is signed (Tex.
 Fam.
 Code §6.602(b)).
 If these requirements are met, the agreement is valid and a party is entitled to judgment on the agreement (Tex.
 Fam.
 Code §6.602(c)).

-In the case that we are discussing there was:
+In the case that we are discussing there were:

 - A third-party mediator between the two parties to an agreement;

-- Both parties and their attorneys signing off on the agreement; and
+- Both parties and their attorneys sign off on the agreement; and

 - A prominently displayed agreement that it was not subject to revocation.